HongRay/Never-Forgotten-Token/README.md

 **Built with ❤️ for hackathon success!**

-*This demonstrates real value: turning any asset into sellable NFTs with actual crypto payments!* 🚀
+*This demonstrates real value: turning any asset into sellable NFTs with actual crypto payments!* 🚀'

+# Stuff to do
+- Buying and selling of NFT (now is simulated/smart contract)
+- Fronted back api test
+- Death certs to tokenization to assets
+-